krookzmane/spywareremover/README.md

 **Disclaimer:** This project is currently in developement.
 Use at your own risk.

 ## Overview
-Spyware and Bloatware Remover is a batchfile that aims to remove builtin spyware and bloatware on Microsoft Windows 10/11 and.
+Spyware and Bloatware Remover is a batchfile that aims to remove builtin spyware and bloatware on Microsoft Windows 10/11.

 ## Things that the project can remove